-URGENT ATTENTION about Racial Discrimination – Action needed by Friday 23 December 2016
+The government is looking into changes to the Racial Discrimination Act

 The Government is again considering changes to the Racial Discrimination Act (RDA): article 18C and 18D.

-We appeal to you to write a letter in response to proposed changes.
-There is no required format and a letter expressing your view or your personal experience can be enough.
-You don’t have to be a lawyer or even understand technical legal issues to make a submission.

-We think it is particularly important for the Government to hear from people and communities affected by racial vilification.
-Ethnic broadcasters have a wealth of community knowledge and experience to draw from, and we encourage you to include those experiences in your letter.
+Ethnic broadcasters have a wealth of community knowledge and experience to draw from, and we encourage you to stay informed about this issue.

-Please take the time to write a submission or a letter by Friday 23 December and use the following bullet points.
+There is a Parliamentary Committee that has held public hearings around Australia and they will inform the Government of thier findings.

-- I urge the Federal Government to retain the current protections of the Racial Discrimination Act.
+- Federal Government shuold retain the current protections of the Racial Discrimination Act.
 The laws against racial vilification have operated successfully since 1995, providing an accessible legal means for addressing vilification on the basis of race, colour or national or ethnic origin.

 - Racism is a serious and escalating problem, as demonstrated by recent research, including by the Scanlon Foundation.
 Racism and racial vilification causes harm to individuals, to groups and society as a whole.